wultra/powerauth-mobile-sdk/docs/Readme.md

 ## Migration guides

-If you need to upgrade PowerAuth Mobile SDK to a newer version, you can check following migration guides:
+If you need to upgrade PowerAuth Mobile SDK to a newer version, you can check the following migration guides:

 - [Migration from version `1.7.x` to `1.8.x`](Migration-from-1.7-to-1.8.md)
 - [Migration from version `1.6.x` to `1.7.x`](Migration-from-1.6-to-1.7.md)